Updated: March 18, 2021

 The following instructions explain how to integrate specifically with the Zoom caption API token method.

-1. Setup your Zoom call and get the captioning link to your call by clicking “Copy the API token”.
+1. Setup your Zoom call and get the captioning link to your call by clicking on “Closed Caption” and then click “Copy the API token”.

 Now any captions or document lines you release from spf.io will appear as a subtitle in the Zoom call video.
 Participants must enable “Show subtitle” for it to appear on their device.